Tennessee

 During the 20th century, Tennessee transitioned from a predominantly agrarian society to a more diversified economy.
 This was aided in part by massive federal investment in the Tennessee Valley Authority (TVA) and the city of Oak Ridge, which was established during World War II to house the Manhattan Project's uranium enrichment facilities for the construction of the world's first atomic bombs.
 After the war, the Oak Ridge National Laboratory became a key center of scientific research.
-In 2016, the element tennessine was named for the state, largely in recognition of the roles played by Oak Ridge, Vanderbilt University, and the University of Tennessee in its discovery.
-Tennessee has also played a major role in the development of many forms of popular music, including country, blues, rock and roll, soul, and gospel.
+The state's economy is dominated by the health care, music, finance, automotive, chemical, electronics, and tourism sectors, and cattle, soybeans, poultry, corn, and cotton are its primary agricultural products.
+Tennessee has played a major role in the development of many forms of popular music, including country, blues, rock and roll, soul, and gospel.

-Tennessee has diverse terrain and landforms, and from east to west, contains a mix of cultural features characteristic of Appalachia, the Upland South, and the Deep South.
-The Blue Ridge Mountains along the eastern border reach some of the highest elevations in eastern North America, and the Cumberland Plateau contains many scenic valleys and waterfalls.
-The central part of the state is marked by cavernous bedrock and irregular rolling hills, and level, fertile plains define West Tennessee.
-The state is twice bisected by the Tennessee River, and the Mississippi River forms its western border.
-Its economy is dominated by the health care, music, finance, automotive, chemical, electronics, and tourism sectors, and cattle, soybeans, corn, poultry, and cotton are its primary agricultural products.
-The Great Smoky Mountains National Park, the nation's most visited national park, is in eastern Tennessee.

 Etymology

 Tennessee derives its name most directly from the Cherokee town of Tanasi (or "Tanase", in syllabary: ᏔᎾᏏ) in present-day Monroe County, Tennessee, on the Tanasi River, now known as the Little Tennessee River.
-This town appeared on British maps as early as 1725.
 In 1567, Spanish explorer Captain Juan Pardo and his party encountered a Native American village named "Tanasqui" in the area while traveling inland from modern-day South Carolina; however, it is unknown if this was the same settlement as Tanasi.
+The town appeared on British maps as early as 1725.
 Recent research suggests that the Cherokees adapted the name from the Yuchi word Tana-tsee-dgee, meaning "brother-waters-place" or "where-the-waters-meet".
 The modern spelling, Tennessee, is attributed to Governor James Glen of South Carolina, who used this spelling in his official correspondence during the 1750s.
-In 1788, North Carolina created "Tennessee County", and in 1796, a constitutional convention, organizing the new state out of the Southwest Territory, adopted "Tennessee" as the state's name.
+In 1788, North Carolina created "Tennessee County", and in 1796, a constitutional convention, organizing the new state from the Southwest Territory, adopted "Tennessee" as the state's name.